Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - safety data sheets are accessible along with emergency telephone numbers and copies of labels for each pesticide in storage

-- pesticide spills resulting in a release beyond the outlet (including odours) are reported to AEP as soon as possible after the release occurs.
+- pesticide spills resulting in a release beyond the outlet (including odours) are reported to the Alberta government as soon as possible after the release occurs.

 For more information on chemical release reporting requirements, see: